12 Major Risk Factors For Colon Cancer

 Experts are not exactly aware of the reason for Obesity in increasing cancer cases.
-A possible explanation is sedentary lifestyle in overweight people.
-Obesity, like sedentary lifestyle, increases insulin levels, resulting in abnormal cell growth in the Colon.
+A possible explanation is a sedentary lifestyle of overweight people.
+Obesity, like a sedentary lifestyle, increases insulin levels, resulting in abnormal cell growth in the Colon.

 11. Smoking and Alcohol.

 These two factors are not as closely related to Bowel cancer as other cancers such as the Lung.
 However, several studies show that both smoking and high alcohol consumption increase the risk.
 The effects of smoking seem irreversible, in other words, smoking cessation does not reduce the risk.
 At least not to the extent that it reduces it to Lung cancer.
 However, cessation of smoking is important because it further reduces the likelihood of cancer occurring in the case of smoking cessation.
 A study showed that women who smoke more than 10 cigarettes a day have a double chance of getting cancer compared to those who have never smoked.

 However, the risk does not increase up to 45 years from the start of smoking.
 The risk of developing polyps is increasing after 20 years, and polyps can lead to cancer.
 The more cigarettes consumed the greater the risk of Colon cancer.
 These results show that tobacco causes colon cancer with abnormal cell growth, creating polyps and subsequently cancer.
 Several other studies have shown similar results in men.

 12. Fatty Foods & Cholesterol.